 As part of the personalized learning pathways, many educators from the fellowship collaborated outside of the community on Twitter.

 Many educators expanded their learning beyond the fellowship’s online course offerings.
-792 digital badges awarded to educators in the Empathy Project community for completing courses focused on the U.N.’s Sustainable Development Goals.
+792 micro-credentials awarded to educators in the Empathy Project community for completing courses focused on the U.N.’s Sustainable Development Goals.

 The fellowship gave Empatico the visibility into educators’ experiences with their product.
 Through community discussions and course learning products, Empatico saw first hand how to enhance the user experience.
 This form of product research resulted in critical product improvements and teacher satisfaction.
 Participate’s Communites of Practice gave the means of communication between end user and EdTech provider.
 Not only did the community provide insight into how educators use Empatico but also provided a communication tool to aid educators on how to use Empatico better.